Buildbox-ItSolutions/Code-Guidelines/README.md

 0.0.x - Bug Resolved

-0.x.0 - Major Change
+0.x.0 - Major Change / New Sprint / New Feature Added

-x.0.0 - New Feature Added
+x.0.0 - Big Change / Like New OS Version

 # Importing